vgs-samples/vgs-agent-toolkit/mcp/vaultmcp/README.md

 # Vault MCP

-This project uses `fastmcp` and `uv` to initialize and run a simple application.
+This project uses `fastmcp` and `uv` to initialize and run a MCP server for configuring the VGS Secure Data Platform (Vault + Proxy).

 ## Prerequisites